 “It feels so good to support a party with clear principles, that defends them openly, with passion and conviction!”Buy a Membership Donate

 Sign up for our NewsletterNewsletter

 The exclusive priority of the government of Canada on the international scene should be to manage our relations with other countries in order to protect and further the interests of Canadians.
 Unfortunately, that’s not what’s happening.

 There is a growing trend to dilute national sovereignty, and to favour increased international policy coordination as well as the redistribution of wealth from rich to poor countries under the supervision of the United Nations.
 This globalist vision, made explicit in the UN’s 17 Sustainable Development Goals, has been heavily promoted in Canada under Justin Trudeau, who believes that we are a “post-national state” with “no core identity.”

 Over the past several years, Canada has signed many UN treaties, accords and compacts on issues ranging from global warming to migration and sustainable development, that tie us to this corrosive globalist agenda.

 Meanwhile, as our national debt continues to mount, the Liberal government devotes more and more resources trying to solve social and economic problems in other countries.
 It spends billions of dollars every year to help countries in Africa and Asia build roads, educate children, and reduce their CO2 emissions.
-It plans to spend $1.4 billion every year to offer abortion and reproductive health services to women in developing countries.
+It spends $1.4 billion every year to offer abortion and reproductive health services to women in developing countries.